 We’re getting our very own TJ’s in Colorado next year, but until then I have to continue to stock up when I get the chance!

-- 1/2 cup Taco sauce (medium or hot, depending on taste), plus a couple Tablespoons
+- 1/2 cup taco sauce medium or hot, plus a couple tablespoons

 - Juice and zest of 2 limes

-- Peel and chop the sweet potatoes, then boil until tender.
+- Peel and chop the sweet potatoes, then boil until tender (15-18 minutes).

-- When the sweet potatoes are cooked, mash them, then add lime juice, sea salt and chili powder (if using), and set aside.
+- When the sweet potatoes are cooked, mash them then add the lime juice, sea salt, pepper, and chili powder, and set aside.

-- Drizzle bottom of 9×13 casserole or baking dish with 2-3 T taco sauce, making sure the entire bottom is covered.
+- Drizzle bottom of 9x13 casserole or baking dish with 2-3 tablespoons of taco sauce, making sure the entire bottom is covered.
 Arrange tortilla halves across bottom of pan.

 - Cover tortillas with half of the sweet potato mixture, gently spreading to get maximum coverage.
 Next add a layer of the bean/corn mix (half of what you have), followed by a layer of tortillas.

-- Repeat once, ending with a layer of tortillas on top (this makes 3 layers of tortillas).
+- Repeat once, ending with a layer of tortillas on top (this makes 3 layers of tortillas, total).
 Cover with salsa, cheese and the rest of your sliced scallions.

-- Cover with foil and bake at 350 for 20 minutes, remove foil and bake for another 5-8 until cheese if fully melted.
+- Cover with foil and bake for 20 minutes, remove foil and bake for another 5-8 until cheese is fully melted.

 This looks super fab!!
 What a lovely recipe.
 I am so bummed and have been bummed that we do not have a Trader Joes.
 The closest one is more than an hour away and I usually stock up too!